 Cloud Managed Service Provider

 A cloud managed service provider offers many of the same benefits as a traditional MSP, but with a focus on cloud management.
-While some companies focus solely on cloud services, many are able to offer both your traditional managed service offerings as well as cloud services as part of their packages.
+While some companies focus solely on cloud services, many are able to offer both your traditional service offerings as well as cloud services as part of their packages.

 When customers decide they want to work with an MSP, many of them wonder if location matters when they're choosing their provider.